French Onion Soup

 Julia Child’s story is truly inspirational.
 She grew up in a wealthy family and studied history at Smith College.
 Child experienced a variety of careers before finding her passion and claim to fame—cooking!

 She began with a short-lived secretarial job, then volunteered with the American Red Cross to aid in the country’s preparation for war.
-Soon after, she found herself as the senior typist for the OSS, a precursor to today’s CIA.
+Soon after, she became the senior typist for the OSS, a precursor to today’s CIA.

 Working in India, she met her husband, Paul Child.
 The couple packed their bags for Paris when Paul was assigned to another job.
 It was here that she finally began cooking seriously and attended the famous cooking school, Le Cordon Bleu.
 And the rest is history!